insta/generateCppFiles/README.md

 - If main exist, append to start
 - Include hpp in other hpp
 - Create help #Done
-- Create makefile in the same time
+- Create makefile in the same time#Done